-The proposed development would have no adverse visual or landscape character or heritage asset impact, and there would be no adverse impact on residential amenities, highway safety or the highway network, site drainage or flora and fauna.
+The proposed development would have no adverse visual or landscape character or heritage asset impact, and there would be no adverse impact on residential amenities, highway safety or the highway network, or flora and fauna.
+The impact on surface water drainage will be assessed by the Environment Agency and reported on the Update Sheet.
 As such, the proposed solar farm would be in accordance with national and development plan policies and approval is recommended.